Mean / Median / Mode Calculator

 Analyze any list of numbers with key statistical measures and a visual bar chart

-The Mean / Median / Mode Calculator takes any list of numbers and instantly computes the most important measures of central tendency and spread.
+The Mean / Median / Mode Calculator is a free online statistics tool that takes any list of numbers and instantly computes the most important measures of central tendency and spread — no signup or download required.
 Enter your data separated by commas or spaces, and see the mean (average), median (middle value), mode (most frequent value), range, count, sum, minimum, and maximum.
 The sorted list highlights which values are the mode, and a bar chart visualizes the distribution of your data.
-This tool is ideal for students working on statistics homework, teachers preparing examples, analysts exploring datasets, and anyone who needs quick descriptive statistics.
+This browser-based calculator is ideal for students working on statistics homework, teachers preparing examples, analysts exploring datasets, and anyone who needs quick descriptive statistics.

 How to Use